kudah99/QnA-session/README.md

 <h2 align="center">
   </br>Live QnA Session
 </h2>
-This a dashboard tutors to spefically designed to answer live questions.
+This a dashboard  spefically designed to answer live questions.
 The aim of this dashboard is to provide separate interface that helps that helps tutors address questions more efficiently.
 The dashboard offers a clearer and more structured format for displaying questions.
 <p align="center">